NOAA unveils new U.S. climate ‘normals’ that are warmer than ever

-Compared to previous 30-year periods, the climate has turned unambiguously warmer.
+Compared with previous 30-year periods, the climate has turned unambiguously warmer.

 “We’re really seeing the fingerprints of climate change in the new normals,” Michael Palecki, manager of NOAA’s effort to update the climate normals, said at an April news conference.
-“We’re not trying to hide that, we’re in fact reflecting that.”
+“We’re not trying to hide that.
+We’re in fact reflecting that.”

 The 30-year average temperature for the 48 contiguous states climbed to a record high of 53.28 degrees in the most recent 30 years, Palecki confirmed in an email.

-Since 1901-1930, the first period for which climate normals were calculated, the contiguous U.S. has warmed 1.7 degrees, or just a little over 1 degree Celsius.
+Since 1901-1930, the first period for which climate normals were calculated, the contiguous United States has warmed 1.7 degrees, or just a little over 1 degree Celsius.
 That’s roughly on par with the global rate of warming over that period, although the United States was lagging the rest of the world until the last several decades.

 “You can see that there’s a huge difference in temperature over time as we go from cooler climates in the early part of the 20th century to ubiquitously warmer climates here in the last two sets of normals,” Palecki said.